On Y’Bike with these great Yorkshire Dales cycle routes.

-Cycling is one of the most popular hobbies in the UK, but particularly in Yorkshire since the introduction of the Tour de Yorkshire.
+Cycling is one of the most popular outdoor hobbies in the UK, but particularly in Yorkshire since the introduction of the Tour de Yorkshire back in 2015.
 If you see yourself as a strong cyclist, why not take in some of these trips through the Dales?

 Traffic is something that puts a lot of people off trying new cycling routes, but the 12-mile journey between Hebden Bridge and Brighouse rolls out across predominantly traffic-free towpaths and tracks.
 Get on your bike and travel alongside the Rochdale Canal for some picturesque British scenery – as well as some peace and quiet – between the two bustling market towns for the perfect introduction to the Yorkshire Dales.